 To that end, under your immediate needs list, write down what you’d like from a car in the future.

-Things like extra seats for additions to your family might be among your primary considerations.
+Things like extra seats for additions to your family that you can find in the Lincoln Navigator Black Label might be among your primary considerations.

 3. Weigh the Pros and Cons of Buying Used

 In our opinion, buying a high-quality used car always presents the best value to buyers.
 The second that you drive a new car off of a lot, it depreciates significantly which means that if you try to sell it a month or so later, you’d get thousands less for it.
 Used cars, on the other hand, retain their value so long as you take good care of them.

 Used cars aren’t without their flaws though.
 They may be out of warranty and can hit you with maintenance surprises among other things.